Compiled by Tina

 Like the Wise Men—A Christmas Cantata, 1925.
 The only play written by Justus.
 Listed with music by Ira B. Wilson and copyright renewed by Lorenz Pub Co. at http://www.ibiblio.org/ccer/1925a5.htm.

 Little Red Rooster Learns to Crow.
 Illus.
 Katherine Evans.
 Chicago: A. Whitman, 1954.
 N. pag.
 For beginning readers.
 Little Red Rooster tries to fly and crow like Big Red Rooster.
 Although Big Red Rooster gives encouragement, Little RR is ashamed and goes away.
 He tries to imitate the appealing sounds of a duck with ducklings, a goose with goslings, and Old Mother Turkey with little turkeys.
 As he can't quack or honk or gobble, but only say "Cock, cock, cock" and scare the young birds, he becomes more lonesome and ashamed, and gets lost in a wheat field.
-The crowing of Big Red Rooster helps him find his way back to the chicken yard, where he flies on a fence post and crows, proud that he has learned what to do in the end. (read at ETSU, 10/08/07)
+The crowing of Big Red Rooster helps him find his way back to the chicken yard, where he flies on a fence post and crows, proud that he has learned what to do in the end.
+(I read it at ETSU, 10/08/07.)
+An online bookseller (source of the image at left) notes that the 31-page book is "brightly illustrated throughout."

 Lizzie.
 Illus.
 Christine Chisholm.
 Chicago: A. Whitman, 1944.
-62 pp. Includes music for folk songs.
+62 pp. Digital copy available at HathiTrust Digital Library.
+Includes music for folk songs that Justus says are from her own Tennessee collection.
 "Still a very appealing little book about the friendship between 'Log Cabin Lizzie' and an 'outlander' girl" (note from bookseller at Abebooks.com).

 Luck for Little Lihu.
 Illus.
 Frederick T. Chapman.
 New York: Aladdin Books, 1950.
-112 pp. See also Little Lihu in It happened in No-End Hollow.
+112 pp. This story was reprinted in It happened in No-End Hollow (see above).
+For this book Justus was awarded the Boys' Club Award, 1950.

 Lucky Penny.
 Illus.
 Frederick T. Chapman.
 New York: Aladdin, 1951.
 80 pp. Dedicated "Once again, to the children of Summerfield."
 One line drawing per chapter, with a title-page drawing of the lively hound dog, Snapper, carrying in its mouth the hat that appears in the last chapter.